Naval Science (NSC)

 NSC 101.
 Introduction to Naval Science.
 (2)

 Introduction to the naval profession and concepts of seapower.
 Emphasis on mission, organization, and warfare components of the Navy and Marine Corps.
 Covers naval courtesy and customs, military justice, and leadership.
 Note: Mandatory for incoming NROTC freshmen (except MECEP & STA-21).
-NROTC students that have satisfactorily completed at least three years of Naval Science course work in the NJROTC or MCJROTC may request exemption from NSC 101.
 Normally offered only in the fall semester.

 NSC 110.
 Naval Science Laboratory.
 (1; maximum 2)